Shlepping with Zombies

 I stood.
 Dan held the belt, his pants around his ankles.
 “Uh, Dan?
 Your belt can be a belt again.”

 “Hello Mildred, dear,” said Jas, “so happy to see you here, part of the team, too.
 Excellent.
 And you survived, Dan.
 Thank God.
-We feared you lost.”
+We feared you were lost.”

 “Me too, until Fearless Leader ascended to the rescue.”